ErickMwazonga/Workspace/installations/supervisor.md

     echo_supervisord_conf >  /etc/supervisor/supervisord.conf

-If you aren't logged in with the root user, you may get a Permission denied error (even with sudo).
+If you aren't logged in with the root user, you may get a `Permission denied` error (even with `sudo`).
 This is due to the redirection.
-To overcome this, login as root.
+To overcome this, login as `root`.

     sudo su